 You can use the value of this variable to help locate errors in information and to print an error message to the SAS log.

 For instance, either of the two following statements writes to the SAS log, throughout every iteration of the DATA step, the contents of an input record during which an input error is encountered:

-One instance is suppose you want to read some data and want all of the character variables in Uppercase.
-You can use a $UPCASE informat, or you could possibly transfer each record into the input buffer and hold the record in the buffer with a trailing @-sign.
+Suppose you want to read some data and want all the character variables in Uppercase.
+You can use a $UPCASE informat or transfer each record into the input buffer and hold the record in the buffer with a trailing @-sign.

 data names; input @; _infile_ = upcase(_infile_); put _INFILE_; input name :$10. city :$10.; datalines; abc Mumbai def Pune ; run;

 Just as contents of the input buffer are available using INFILE, contents of the output buffer can be accessed using FILE.